 grew on me as well.

 Like all good Japanese RPG titles, you can auto-assign your teammates to perform specific strategic moves, like focusing on attacks, defense, or even healing your allies.
 And, when battles begin to drag, as they do at times, you can speed up the clock to quickly exit the encounter and continue on your adventure.

 This definitive version of Dragon Quest XI is beefy in terms of new content.
 The term “definitive edition” has lost its meaning over the past few years, with companies doing the bare minimum for an excuse to re-release a product.
 But Square Enix has stepped up and delivered enough new content to warrant a new play through, in my opinion.

 Brand new story quests are available for many of your favourite heroes and each fleshes out just a bit more of the characters backstory.
 Your first companion on this journey is the quick-fingered thief Erik.
 Erik is always a bit of a mystery, even after spending hours with him, but thanks to a decently lengthy side quest, we get to learn more about him.
 Similar story quests also exist for Sylvando, Jade and Rab.
-These have never been available before on PlayStation 4 or Xbox One and add a hefty dose of story and gameplay content!
+These add a hefty dose of story and gameplay content!
 Thankfully, Square Enix has folded these 4 unique quests in line with the main story, so there is no risk at missing out.

 Retro inspired updates that delight

 The next two largest updates to the game are focused on old-school, retro fans.
 The entire Dragon Quest XI S experience is playable in 2D.
 You hear that right, when I originally hopped into the 2D mode I assumed it was only available at specific story points or in key locations.
 I soon realized, however, that I was wrong and that the entire game could be played this way.
 For those looking for a retro experience, this version of Dragon Quest will deliver.